Improving Automated Driving through POMDP Planning with Human Internal States: Problem Formulation

 \subsection{Reward Function and Objectives}

-The qualitative objectives in solving this problem are to reach the target lane within a specified distance, $L$, and maintain the comfort and safety of both the \av{} and the other nearby vehicles.
-Thus, the following two metrics are used to evaluate planning performance: 1) the fraction of episodes in which the \av{} reaches the target lane, and 2) the fraction of episodes in which \emph{any} vehicle operates in an unsafe manner.
-For this work, hard braking and unusually slow velocity are considered unsafe.
+The broad goals of efficiency and safety manifest as two concrete objectives in the lane change problem: reaching the target lane within a specified distance, $L$, (efficiency) and maintain the comfort and safety of both the \av{} and the other nearby vehicles (safety).
+Thus, the following two metrics are used to evaluate planning performance: 1) the fraction of episodes in which the \av{} reaches the target lane, and 2) the fraction of episodes in which \emph{any} vehicle operates unsafely.

+For this work, hard braking and unusually slow velocity are considered unsafe\footnote{There are many safety surrogate measures that could be used in this context.
+We expect the broad conclusions of this study should hold for a variety of safety measures, and these metrics are often closely related.
+For example, there is a special relationship to the commonly used time-to-collision metric.
+In particular, if the time-to-collision under assuming $\ddot{x} = -b_\text{hard}$ is less than one time step, the vehicle will be forced to brake hard.}.
 A hard braking maneuver is defined as $\ddot{x} < -b_\text{hard}$ and slow velocity as $\dot{x} < \dot{x}_\text{slow}$, where $b_\text{hard}$ and $\dot{x}_\text{slow}$ are chosen to be uncomfortably abrupt deceleration or slow travel that might result in an accident in real conditions (see \cref{tab:params}).
 In addition to quantifying safety, hard braking also serves as a proxy for comfort.

-In order to encourage the planner to choose actions that will maximize these metrics, the reward function for the POMDP is defined as follows:
+In order to encourage the planner to maximize these metrics, the reward function for the POMDP is defined as follows:

 where